top of page

 BlackRock's 2026 Global Outlook Front Cover ¹

-Enterprise Adoption Isn’t Buzz — It’s Rethinking Infrastructure
+Enterprise Adoption is About Rethinking Infrastructure

 Quantum Computing: More Opportunity Than Alarm